Finite_element_networks

 Figure 2.
 Solving a PDE with the Galerkin method and method of lines consists of three steps.

-where MM are mm-dimensional matrices due to mm-scalar fields.
+where are -dimensional matrices due to -scalar fields.
 In practice, we have transformed a PDE into a matrix ODE (ordinary differential equation) by discretizing in space; we managed to obtain a much simpler way of solving our problem by only needing to integrate over time: a much simpler task!

 PDEs are the language of nature and as such they are incredibly important for the scientific community.
 However, many hand-crafted models either take too long to compute solutions or do not have enough expressibility.
 Therefore, it is necessary to include at least partial, data-driven terms that can learn from past experiences.